Waste Management: Why we should not only focus on zero waste, but also on how to handle the waste we do produce.

 - Groceries: it all comes down to being adequately prepared when going shopping.
 Write down the groceries you will be needing in the next week a few days before you start shopping, and note how each item is packaged.
 Start by defining the items that are wrapped in single-use plastic and try to find alternatives.
 For instance: if you are used to buying cheese in supermarkets, buy containers to store your cheese in, bring them to your weekly market or farmers market, and ask the vendor to not wrap the cheeses, but simply to put them in your box.
 A sustainable net bag can store fruit and vegetables you pick up at the market, while cling film used for protecting (open) foods and vegetables in your fridge can be replaced by organic bee wax wrappers.
 For buying bread, use a reusable and eco-friendly bread bag that you bring to your bakery.
 Ingredients like rice, pasta, flour and oils are usually available at package free stores.
 Metal containers and glass bottles do the job of storing.
 If there’s no package free store near you, try to find the stuff at a local market, farmer’s market or mini market near you.

 - The same principle goes for personal care: if there is a package free store near your house, you can usually pick up sustainable cosmetics from there.
 For instance, shampoo and conditioner bars and toothpaste tablets are commonly available in stores like these.
-If you like to use liquid soap and shampoo, you can usually get those without package from the same store; just use glass jars for storage.
+If you like to use liquid soap and shampoo, you can usually get those without packaging from the same store; just use glass jars for storage.
 Laundry detergent and other household items go into metal reusable containers or glass bottles.
+You can also check out in this guide to eco-friendly disinfectants.

 - If you happen to travel or commute a lot, make sure to have your travel essentials with you whenever you leave your house.
 A basic travel kit could hold a reusable coffee cup, bamboo straw, reusable cutlery and a foldable food container.